Students & Alumni. Fine Art.

 Also having the Sustainability Art Prize to apply for and be encouraged to apply for was really useful.
 It’s incredibly valuable for an early career artist to have something on their CV.
 The ability to be in exhibitions during the course, and to self-administer exhibitions.
 The art school at that point worked with a local charity who used empty shop units in the city so groups of students could put on shows.
 That was really valuable to me.

 Soon after graduating, I put on an exhibition at the Hundred Years gallery in North London with two other artists.
 Everything I did for that - to apply for it, to publicise it, to document it – I learned during the course.
 Not least, I met one of the other artists on the course as well.

 What piece of advice would you give to your younger self?

-What is your favourite thing about studying in Cambridge, and what have you learned about the city that you didn't know before?
+What was your favourite thing about studying in Cambridge, and what did you learn about it that you didn’t know before?

-What projects are you currently working on, both on and off the course?
+What projects are you currently working on, both at work and outside it?

 Today I'm here at the National Army Museum in Chelsea, where I’ve done a lovely residency.
 When they moved to this fabulous building, they found in their stores a bronze bust of a World War One soldier – and there’s no record of why or when it came into their collection, who the sculptor was (although I think we’ve now managed to attribute it to Charles Sargeant Jagger), or who the subject was.
 There’s just this bronze bust, but it’s beautiful, so they put it on display up on the fourth floor and this year they asked me to make a partner for it, separated by 100 years.
 The subject was a member of the Grenadier Guards.
 We did two sittings here in the museum while it was open, so we had an audience, and people wandering up to chat with us.
 It was superb.
 The bust was unveiled last week with the head of the British Army.
 I’m here today to install it on its permanent plinth.